Neophyte614/Neophyte614/README.md

-- 👋 Hi, I’m Steph
+- 👋 The Name is Steph
-- 👀 I’m interested in Cyber Security
+- 👀 What I Do is hunt for vulnerabilities (mostly in my own code).
-- 💞️ I’m looking to collaborate on projects in relation to this Career
+- 😅 Do They always exist?
+Sadly, yes.
+It's a target-rich environment.

 <!---